developer-advocacy-dremio/quick-guides-from-dremio/guides/dbt.md

 - use `9047` as port

-- put username and password
+- put username and password (or username/PAT if using Dremio cloud or choose software with PAT)

 - use the name of nessie/metastore/object storage source for "object_storage_soure" (can also be as arctic catalog for cloud)